Low Sodium Sugar Cookies with Buttercream Icing Recipe

 Expert Tips

-*Please note, all nutrition content is estimated based on the ingredients we used, it may vary based on your ingredients.
-Always check your nutrition labels to verify sodium amounts.
+*Please note, all nutrition content is estimated based on the ingredients we used in our kitchen.
+It will vary based on your ingredients.
+Always check your nutrition labels to verify your nutrition content and sodium amounts.

-Tried this recipe?Let us know how it was!
-Please comment and leave a review.
+Make This Recipe?Let us know how it was!
+Please comment and leave a review, your feedback helps others.

 This post may contain affiliate links.
 Please note I may earn a small commission from qualifying purchases from affiliate programs, at no additional cost to you.
 Please read our privacy policy for more information.